"

 • Solve problems using SI units

-• Relate Science and Technology to our modern world
+• Relate science and technology to our modern world

-B. Human Biology
+B. Biology

-• Nutrition
+• Human Nutrition

-• Identify nutrients needed by the body
+• Identify energy and nutrients needed by the human body and plan a healthy diet

-• Identify special foods and diets
+• Identify special foods and diets and describe worldwide food needs

 • Human Biology